 I have over 20 years of experience as an attorney, mediator, facilitator, trainer, ombuds and consultant.
 In 2015 I launched my company, fixerrr - the 3 r’s stand for rethink, respond and resolve - to help individuals, groups and organizations recognize their strengths, assess their options and gain the tools they need to succeed.

-Since 2004, I’ve taught negotiation (including culture and gender in salary negotiation), conflict communication, dispute resolution, and mediation in both the public and private sectors for such clients as Harvard T.H.
+Since 2003, I’ve taught negotiation (including culture and gender in salary negotiation), conflict communication, dispute resolution, mediation and ombuds skills in both the public and private sectors for such clients as Harvard T.H.
 Chan School of Public Health, Tufts Women in Medicine and Science, MassMutual (Society of GrownUps), MIT, Arabella Advisors, the Mass.
 Society of CPA’s, the American Bar Association, the Mass.
 Bar Association, the Administrative Office of the Trial Court, the Mass.
 Legal Recruitment Association and Mass.
 Continuing Legal Education.
 As a faculty member in the Communication Studies Department at Emerson College, since 2012 I’ve taught courses in Conflict and Negotiation, Persuasion, Mediation, Advocacy and Pre-Law.
-In 2017 I became Wesleyan University's first Ombudsperson, serving as a resource for approximately 900 faculty and staff members on their Connecticut campus.
+In 2017 I became Wesleyan University's inaugural Ombud, serving as a resource for faculty and staff on their Connecticut campus.